A Mostly Online Bachelor's Degree For ASL & English Interpreting

 Only Online CCIE-Accredited Program

-The ASLEI program is accredited by the Commission on Collegiate Interpreter Education (CCIE) and it is the only distance-delivered interpreter education program in the nation to have achieved this distinction.
+The ASLEI program is accredited by the Commission on Collegiate Interpreter Education (CCIE) and it is the only distance-delivered interpretation bachelor’s degree in the nation to have achieved this distinction

 Time to Completion: